 CARE considered several solutions and selected roundCorner’s NGO Connect, recognizing it as the most robust and flexible enterprise nonprofit system in the marketplace.
 CARE also chose roundCorner to perform all aspects of the implementation, including data mapping and migration, NGO Connect configuration, custom development (e.g. batch gift processing, communication methods, adjustments), online platform integrations, financial system integration, and training.

 With an extremely tight timeline, roundCorner took on the challenge of transitioning CARE off of Donor Direct in less than 8 months.
 Given the size of the project, roundCorner organized deliverables into multiple concurrent workstreams, each with its own project manager.
 To avoid overages and delays, the concept of Minimum Viable Product (MVP) was adopted, streamlining the backlogging of functionality outside of the initial implementation scope.

 Leveraging its great partnership with the CARE team, roundCorner delivered on time and on budget, and CARE went live on NGO Connect in April 2018.
 Moreover, roundCorner’s Managed Services took over the direct marketing responsibilities that Blackbaud had been providing.
-Using roundData, Managed Services will work hand in hand with CARE and its agencies on campaigns, acquisition, reporting, data hygiene and other critical ongoing business functions.
+Managed Services will work hand in hand with CARE and its agencies on campaigns, acquisition, reporting, data hygiene and other critical ongoing business functions.